 Both Blue Apron and Hello Fresh are veritable giants on the meal kit scene.
 Both have been around for years, and have built up a loyal base of followers thanks to their tasty recipes, wide selections, and ability to cater to various dietary restrictions.
-Both feature solid produce and protein options and are fantastic for a date night activity.

 But there are certainly some aspects in which Blue Apron and Hello Fresh begin to differentiate themselves from one another, and that’s really how you’ll be making your decision.
 Here are our thoughts.

-Is Hello fresh better than blue apron?
+Is Hello fresh better than a blue apron?